|Icom IC-R20 Handheld Wide Band Receiver|

 Disconcertingly a couple of times during testing the receiver failed to power up even with the ac adapter in use.
 The only recourse to bring it back to life was to disconnect the power adapter , remove the battery, wait a minute or two and replace.

 Even with the front panel marked as a communications receiver, world band signals on the Icom IC-R20 are a major disappointment.
 For those people who will use receiver above 30 MHz, it will fare better.
-But at the $ 500. + price tag it sells at, one can have much improved performance and at a much better price for portable HF reception with other "non-handheld" portable models on the market .
+But at the $ 500. price point it sells at, one can have much improved performance and at a much better price for portable HF reception with other "non-handheld" portable models on the market .

 Back to home page